cmsplt/PLTPaperPlots/README.md

 * Fig. 16 (2015 alignment over time): PlotAlignmentVsTimePaper.C, originally derived from PLTOffline/plotScripts/PlotAlignmentVsTime.C, which uses the alignment data in Alignment2015/, originally from PLTOffline/ALIGNMENT.

+* Fig. 23 (background measurement): PlotBackgroundStudies.C.
+This is currently a straight copy of the script and data in PLTOffline/BackgroundStudies; see that directory for further documentation.

 * Fig. 28 (PLT/RAMSES corrections for 2016): PlotRAMSESCorrectionsPaper.C, created for the paper to plot the data from David's spreadsheet (pltramseslin.xlsx) which I have extracted the two relevant csv files from (pltramses2016ratio.csv and pltramses2016slope.csv).

 * Plots for ML using occupancy maps (not yet in paper but will be added soon): These are the MLOccupancy* files.
 These consist of the original PDF and PNG from Peter (although I don't actually have the macros).